zulianp/learnhpc/courses/coding/0_getting_started.md

 git clone https://github.com/zulianp/learnhpc.git
 ```

-If you already did make sure that you have the latest version
+If you already did, make sure that you have the latest version

 ```bash
 cd learnhpc